brookin8/brookin8.github.io/_posts/2017-10-01-JavaScript Testing and APIs.markdown

 		(green check mark) add 1 and 1
 		(green check mark) add 2 and 3

-One things to note about testing: mocha does NOT recognize global variables when testing a function.
+One thing to note about this setup: mocha does NOT recognize global variables when testing a function.

 This means that the more you can 'compartmentalize' (that is, keep everything local) and simplify functions, the easier they will be to test.

 <br>

 ## Big Takeaway:
-Most of the time, we're all trying to do the same things.
+On a high level, we're all often trying to do similar things with our code.
 The more we can standardize the way that software interacts with other software, and the more that we can make it intuitive for humans to read and work with, the easier our jobs become.

 Additionally, test early and test often (if you can).
 Testing can be a luxury if you're really pressed for time, but it will be much more attainable if you build your code in a way that will allow you to easily zero in on trouble spots.